OpenWaterFoundation/owf-tstool-synoptic-plugin/doc-user-mkdocs-project/docs/datastore-ref/Synoptic/Synoptic.md

     +   Synoptic station identifier (`stid`).
 *   The `DataSource` is set to:
     +   Synoptic network (`MNET` as short name).
+    +   See the [Synoptic Station Networks & Providers](https://developers.synopticdata.com/about/station-providers/) web page for information about networks and maps showing stations in each network.
 *   The `DataType` is set to:
     +   Synoptic station sensor variable (e.g., `precip_accum_one_hour`).
     +   If there are multiple sensors of the same variable type for the station,